Mountain Bike Wheel Size Guide: 26 vs 27.5 vs 29 vs Mullet

 How Wheel Physics Affect Ride Feel

-You’ll notice larger wheels improve rollover, letting bumps and roots be absorbed with less speed loss so you maintain momentum on rough trails.
-That same increase in diameter raises rotational inertia, so 29-inch wheels demand more torque to accelerate and feel less flickable than 27.5s.
-Understanding the trade-off between rollover efficiency and rotational inertia helps you match wheel choice to terrain and riding style.
+You will quickly notice that larger wheels improve rollover.
+They let the bike absorb bumps and roots with less speed loss.
+This helps you maintain momentum on very rough trails.
+However, that same increase in diameter raises rotational inertia.
+Because of this, 29-inch wheels demand more torque to accelerate and feel less flickable than 27.5s.
+Understanding this trade-off between rollover efficiency and rotational inertia helps you match your wheel choice to your terrain.

 Rollover And Momentum